Cyrus Sutton

-Cyrus Sutton (born 1982, San Diego, California) is an American director and professional surfer.
+Cyrus Sutton (born 1982) is an American director and professional surfer.

 Growing up in Southern California and dividing his time between the coast and mountains, Sutton's inventive approach to filmmaking became the basis of the outdoor surf website Korduroy.tv Growing up near the ocean and participating in water sports such as body surfing, bodyboarding and surfing, he sought to use cinematography to document the surf culture around him and on his travels.
 His commercial clients include Adidas, Apple, Corona, Reef, and Patagonia.
 His career has been well documented by various national publications such as Surfer Magazine and The New York Times.

 Education

 Before graduating Los Alamitos High School in 2000, Sutton lived in Japan with his father where he received his middle school education while attending Fukuoka International School, Fukuoka, Japan.